nwg-piotr/obhud/README.md

 ### obhud --touchpad toggle

-*If it comes to the touchpad button, it may behave differently on different machines: either always return the `XF86TouchpadToggle` value, or `XF86TouchpadOn` and `XF86TouchpadOff` every second press.
+**NOTE:** *If it comes to the touchpad button, it may behave differently on different machines: either always return the `XF86TouchpadToggle` value, or `XF86TouchpadOn` and `XF86TouchpadOff` every second press.
 Check which way it works on your laptop with the `xev` command (`xorg-xev` package).*